Phase estimation with partially randomized time evolution

-For randomized product formulas, the Hamiltonian is assumed to be given in a Pauli represention.
+For randomized product formulas, the Hamiltonian is assumed to be given in a Pauli representation.
 The cost is determined by the weight $\lambda$ and the target precision $\eps$.
 We are given a Pauli Hamiltonian with some value of $\lambda$, and target precision $\eps$.
 As discussed in \cref{sec:rpe}, we have to perform time simulation for $t = 2^m$ and take $N_m$ samples from a Hadamard test, with $m = 1, \dots, M$ for $M = \ceil{\log_2(\lambda \eps^{1})}$, which gives a number of Pauli rotations as in \cref{eq:total rotations randomized} as

+Note that for qDRIFT the number of rotations may be reduced by a factor of two (see the discussion at the end of \cref{sec:rigorous bounds rpe}).
 Counting two-qubit gates is similar to the previous section.
 When counting Toffoli gates it turns out that it is helpful that all (or most) rotations are over the same angle, leading to a significantly smaller overhead in converting the number of rotations to the number of Toffoli gates.

 The below approach combines ideas from \cite{gidney2018halving,kivlichan2020improved,sanders2020compilation,wan2022randomized} in the analysis of the Toffoli gate requirements.
 To begin with, for qDRIFT, in every circuit \emph{all} rotations are over the same angle.
 For RTE, the angle $\varphi_n$ depends on the order $n$ sampled of the term in the Taylor series.
 For small $\tau$, the probability of sampling a term which is not of the lowest order scales with $\bigO(\tau^2)$.
 When performing time simulation for time $t$ with $\tau = \Omega(t^{-1})$ and number of steps $r = \bigO(t^2)$ this means that we only expect $\bigO(1)$ Pauli rotations with an angle different than $\varphi_0$.
 This means that we expect long sequences of equiangular Pauli rotations which dominate the cost.